 The Adaptation Network is a platform for sharing experiences, practical approaches and frameworks relating to climate change adaptation.
 Membership includes representatives from civil society, government, parastatals, academia and business.

-The Network is hosted by the African Climate and Development Initiative (ACDI), at the University of Cape Town, based in Cape Town, South Africa.
-The secretariat is guided by a Steering Committee which is elected annually at the annual general meetings.
+The Network is hosted by Indigo development and change, based in Niewoudtville, South Africa.
+The Secretariat is guided by a Steering Committee which is elected annually at the annual general meetings.

 Membership is open to all who work in the field of climate change adaptation and subscribe to the values of the network, as seen in the Adaptation Network Constitution below.

 The Adaptation Network’s Vision is: A resilient Africa for all!

 Researchers and practitioners who work with communities that are consciously adapting to climatic change have unique opportunities to gain insights into the challenges experienced by people on the grass-roots level, as well as the emerging strategies that people have evolved and put into practice.
 All too often these insights are not widely shared, and we lack opportunities to explore their complexity in a free yet rigorous way.
 In response to these shortcomings, participants of the 2009 National Climate Change Summit expressed the view that there would be value in linking up those engaged in and working on issues relating to climate change adaptation.